roushrsh/AIDA/README.md

 + **Flexibility and extensibility**: Custom target databases, adjustable acquisition parameters, and interchangeable prediction inputs lets users tailor AIDA to different sample types and experimental objectives.

-AIDA is currently designed for TMT-multiplexed proteomics on compatible Thermo Scientific Orbitrap Tribrid mass spectrometers, using real-time instrument control through the Thermo Fisher Scientific iAPI.
+AIDA is currently designed for TMT-multiplexed proteomics on compatible Thermo Scientific Orbitrap Tribrid mass spectrometers, using real-time instrument control through the Thermo Fisher Scientific iAPI (https://github.com/thermofisherlsms/iapi).

 AIDA can be downloaded from this Github Directory as AIDAv1p0.exe